PacoReinaCampo/MPSoC-DV/certification/tex/hardware_design_lifecycle_data/chapters/chapter2.md

-# Hardware Design Standards and Guidance
+# HARDWARE DESIGN STANDARDS AND GUIDANCE

 **Description**: Hardware design standards and guidance documents outline the principles, methodologies, and best practices to be followed during hardware design.